darrenldl/sandboxing/README.md

 ## Index

 - `bw-script-gen/` contains the OCaml code responsible for generating the bubblewrap scripts
-- `bw-scripts` contains the generated bubblewrap scripts
+- `bw-scripts/` contains the generated bubblewrap scripts

 ## Usage

-See `bw-script-gen/src/profiles.ml` for example profiles
+See `bw-script-gen/src/profiles.ml` for existing profiles

+Run `make run` in `bw-script-gen/` to generate scripts

 Generated scripts assume home jails are stored in `~/jails`